TeamWisp/WispRenderer/README.md

 #### Installation

-1. Open CMD or Powershell in the installation directory of your choice.
+1. Open CMD or PowerShell in the installation directory of your choice.
-2. `git clone https://github.com/TeamWisp/Procedural-Ray-Tracing.git` (Clones the repository in a foler named Procedural-Ray-Tracing.
-To specify a different directory add a space to the end of the command followed by your prefered path).
+2. `git clone https://github.com/TeamWisp/Procedural-Ray-Tracing.git` (Clones the repository in a folder named Procedural-Ray-Tracing.
+To specify a different directory add a space to the end of the command followed by your preferred path).
 3. Run `install.bat`.
 4. The project files are located in `build_[compiler]_[platform]`.